jrotheneder/Notifier/README.md

 ##### Data Representation
 | file| description |
 | -----------------------------  | ----------------------------- |
-| `product.py`         | Abstract base class for products from various retailers
+| `src/product.py`         | Abstract base class for products from various retailers
-| `zara_product.py`    | Class that encapsulates data about a product tracked from Zara
+| `src/zara_product.py`    | Class that encapsulates data about a product tracked from Zara
-| `zalando_product.py` | Class that encapsulates data about a product tracked from Zalando
+| `src/uniqlo_product.py`  | Class that encapsulates data about a product tracked from Uniqlo
-| `hm_product.py`      | Class that encapsulates data about a product tracked from H&M
+| `src/zalando_product.py` | Class that encapsulates data about a product tracked from Zalando
-| `cos_product.py`     | Class that encapsulates data about a product tracked from COS
+| `src/hm_product.py`      | Class that encapsulates data about a product tracked from H&M
-| `uniqlo_product.py`  | Class that encapsulates data about a product tracked from Uniqlo
+| `src/cos_product.py`     | Class that encapsulates data about a product tracked from COS